 Information Extraction IE (3 papers on Relation Extraction (RE) (EMNLP 2020, AISTATS 2021, COLING 2020), 3 papers on Named Entity Recognition (NER) (NAACL 2019, Medical JPSM 2020, AAHPM 2020)).

 I also have a growing interest in epistemology (the science of science and all things we do), AI for decision-making (including policy making, organizational design, and life coaching; I really like this newsletter).
 Feel free to contact me for interdisciplinary research.

 [For research mentees] I usually supervise Master students at ETH Zürich, for at least 6-month full-time research.
-In very special cases, I can (remotely) mentor research mentees with strong coding skills, and longer-than-4-month full-time commitment.
-If you are interested in working on NLP with me (full-time in summer, or part-time during semester), feel free to fill in this application form, and I will contact you if we can have you remotely collaborate with ETH or UMich labs.
+In very special cases, I can (remotely) mentor other research mentees with strong coding skills, and longer-than-4-month full-time commitment.
+If you are interested in working on NLP with me, feel free to fill in this application form, and I will contact you if we can have you remotely collaborate with ETH or UMich labs.
 It is unpaid w.r.t. money, but fruitful w.r.t. research experience and fun :).

 [Apply to our ACL Year-Round Mentorship Program] We are supporting junior researchers in NLP.
 You can apply as a mentee, mentor, and volunteer.
 By this program, you can have monthly Q&A sessions with senior NLP profs/researchers, and join a slack channel to get to know world-wide NLP researchers.
 I compiled a GitHub list of resources to help Global Equality for PhDs in NLP.